-The amendments require entities to disclose their material rather than their significant accounting policies.
-The amendments define what is 'material accounting policy information' and explain how to identify when accounting policy information is material.
+The amendment requires entities to disclose their material rather than their significant accounting policies.
+The amendments define what is 'material accounting policy information' (being information that, when considered together with other information included in an entity's financial statements, can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements) and explain how to identify when accounting policy information is material.
 They further clarify that immaterial accounting policy information does not need to be disclosed.
 If it is disclosed, it should not obscure material accounting information.
-The amendments are effective for annual reporting periods beginning on or after January 1, 2023.
-The Company does not expect the amendments to have a significant impact on the Company's financial statements.